 Never forget.

 Never forget indeed.
-But even with the approaching 80th anniversary of the liberation of Rome and the D-Day landings in France, I’m afraid it may be too late for an entitled nation that never cared much for remembering to begin with.
+But even with the approaching 80th anniversary of the liberation of Rome and the D-Day landings in France, I’m afraid it may be too late for an entitled nation that never cared much for remembering its collective sacrifices or founding motives to begin with.

 Hug your country while you still have it.
-Here’s hoping for better days this Memorial Day.
+Here’s hoping for better days if we make it to the next Memorial Day.

 White House photo by public domain.